Ed "Too Tall" Jones: College career

 Jones accepted a scholarship from Tennessee State University to play basketball, but left the team after two seasons, to concentrate on playing football under head coach John Merritt.

 The 6 ft 9 in Jones received his famous nickname during his first football practice, after a teammate mentioned that his pants did not fit because he was considered too tall to play football.
 In his new sport, he became a two-time All-American defensive lineman, playing on a team that lost only two games, en route to winning the black college football national championships in 1971 and 1973.

 Jones ranks third in school history in sacks in a season with 12 and fifth in career sacks with 38.
 In 1999, he was voted to the 50th Anniversary Senior Bowl All-Time Team.

 In 2013, he was inducted into the Black College Football Hall of Fame.

 Professional career

 Dallas Cowboys (first stint)

 In the 1974 NFL draft, the Dallas Cowboys had the first overall draft choice for the first time in their history.
 Their no. 1 selection had been acquired from the Houston Oilers in exchange for Tody Smith and Billy Parks.
-The Cowboys drafted Jones, making him the first football player from a historically black college to go that high in the NFL draft.
+The Cowboys drafted Jones first overall.
+He was the first football player from a historically black college to be picked that high in the NFL draft.

 He became a starter at left defensive end during his second season in 1975, and in 1977 he helped the Cowboys win Super Bowl XII.
 After playing five years for the Cowboys from 1974 through 1978, Jones at 28 years old and in the prime of his athletic career, left football to attempt a professional boxing career.